BastienVienet/BastienVienet/README.md

 Welcome to my github profile !
 Here is everything that I did and currently do code-wise ! :desktop_computer:

-Important note : My repositories are name with this convention in mind : "section-name-purpose-language".
+Important note : My repositories are named with this convention in mind : "section-name-purpose-language".
 With underscore as separator for names.

 ---